Skip to content

-The use of Artificial Intelligence (AI) is increasing in the modern world and among a multitude of concerns raised have been the environmental impacts of such technology.
-There has been a lot of public debate about the energy consumption of AI data centres, yet there has been almost no discussion about their water consumption – until now.
+The use of Artificial Intelligence (AI) is increasing in the modern world and among a multitude of concerns raised, the environmental impacts of such technology have been emphasised the most.
+There has been a lot of public debate about the energy consumption of AI data centres, yet there has been almost no discussion about their water consumption – until now (Updated April 2025).

 What are AI data centres?